In the fall of 2017, I began a 16-week series of Raja Yoga sessions at the Ananda Center in Palo Alto, CA.This is a chronicle of personal highlights.

 1. Lift the Eyes!

 In the meditation session, I got some of the best advice I’ve ever received: With your eyes closed, lift your gaze as though you’re looking at the top of a far away mountain.
+(That, it turns out, is what the Yoga texts really mean when they say to “gaze at the third eye”.)

 It’s so simple, so innocuous.
 But the effect it has on me is electric.
 It’s much easier than the standard Yoga injunction to focus your gaze on your third eye.
 (That’s something like trying to touch your nose with your tongue.)
 But when I do it, I feel my entire “inner skull” lifting up, inside my head.
 And I get very happy.